mit-cml/workspace-multiselect/README.md

 18. The "Help" option displays just the helping information for which block the user just right-clicked.
 19. The workspace context menu has a item to `Select all Blocks` in that workspace.
 20. When you use `Ctrl/Alt + A`, you can select all the blocks in the current workspace. `Ctrl/Alt + C` to copy the selected blocks, `Ctrl/Alt + X` to cut the selected blocks to the clipboard, and `Ctrl/Alt + V` to paste all the blocks currently in the clipboard and get all the newly pasted blocks selected, these will only apply to the selected most top block in the block stack.
+21. When you edit the fields while selecting multiple blocks, we will automatically apply that to all the blocks with the same type.
-21. (MIT App Inventor-only feature) Double click to collapse/expand currently selected blocks, enable with Blockly option `useDoubleClick: true`.
+22. (MIT App Inventor-only feature) Double click to collapse/expand currently selected blocks, enable with Blockly option `useDoubleClick: true`.

 ## API